 Just take the time and get rid of the extra tools, lawn equipment, bags, boxes – you name it – and either toss them out or look to make a few bucks off of them at garage sales or even online.
 One man’s trash is another man’s treasure.

-- Space doesn’t need to necessarily be confined to what is laying around the floor or the closets.
-By this I mean space is valuable too within your bedroom drawers and dressers.
+Space doesn’t need to necessarily be confined to what is laying around the floor or the closets.
+By this, I mean space is valuable too within your bedroom drawers and closets.
 Clothes always seem to pile up more and more without ever really getting rid of your favorite sweater or pair of jeans.

 But then again, when was the last time you wore some of that stuff?
-It is time to make space in the drawers, and you could even add to a great cause by donating to the local Goodwill store.
+It is time to make space in the drawers, and you could even add to a great cause by donating to the local charities.

 Doug Chapman, a staff writer for HomeDaddys, a stay-at-home Dad blog.
 He specializes in diapers and Sippy cups by day but is a successful real estate investor by night.